collorg/halfORM/docs/tutorial/first-steps.md

     Try modifying the examples above:

     - Create new authors and posts
-    - Experiment with different filters
+    - Experiment with different filters (try the operators from [Fundamentals](../fundamentals.md#common-operators))
     - Try combining multiple filter conditions
     - Explore the other tables (comment, tag, post_tag)

     The best way to learn halfORM is by experimenting with real data!

+!!! note "Need More Detail?"
+    If any concepts in this chapter need clarification, the **[Fundamentals](../fundamentals.md)** page provides comprehensive coverage of all core halfORM concepts with additional examples and details.